7 January 1898

-With his success in Britain a shadow of its former self, he toured regional theatres and recorded furiously to make a living, moving from orchestra to orchestra, including those of Sydney Lipton, Geraldo, and Ken Johnson.
-He underwent a brief revival from 1940, as part of a double act with Jimmy Messene (whose career had also suffered a recent downturn), with an act called Radio Stars with Two Guitars, performing on the London stage.
+With diminished success in Britain, he toured regional theatres and recorded as often as possible to make a living, moving from orchestra to orchestra, working with Sydney Lipton, Gerald Bright and Ken "Snakehips" Johnson.
+In 1940 there was a revival of interest in his career when he worked in a duo with Jimmy Messene in Radio Stars with Two Guitars on the London stage.
 It was his last venture before his death in April 1941.
-The partnership was an uneasy one, as Messene suffered from a serious drinking problem by this stage, and was known to turn up incapable on stage, or not to turn up at all, much to Bowlly’s consternation.
-Bowlly’s last recorded song, made two weeks before his death, was a duet with Messene of Irving Berlin's satirical song on Hitler, "When That Man is Dead and Gone".
+The partnership was uneasy.
+Messene had a drinking problem.
+When he showed up for work, he was occasionally unable to perform.
+Bowlly recorded his last song two weeks before his death.
+It was a duet with Messene on Irving Berlin's satirical song about Hitler, "When That Man is Dead and Gone".

 In December 1931, Bowlly married Constance Freda Roberts (died 1967) in St Martin's District, London; the couple separated after a fortnight, and sought a rapid divorce.
 He remarried in December 1934, to Marjie Fairless; this marriage lasted until his death.